pvptowers/RoboFriends-Just-React/README.md

 # About This Project

 This project is build using React.
-It uses [Robohas](https://robohash.org/) to generate unique robot images and json placeholder as the mock backend API.
+It uses [Robohash](https://robohash.org/) to generate unique robot images and json placeholder as the mock backend API.

-The project was completes as part of the [Complete Junior to Senior Web Developer Roadcamp Course](https://www.udemy.com/course/the-complete-junior-to-senior-web-developer-roadmap/learn/) on Udemy.
+The project was completed as part of the [Complete Junior to Senior Web Developer Roadcamp Course](https://www.udemy.com/course/the-complete-junior-to-senior-web-developer-roadmap/learn/) on Udemy.

+## Run The Application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Run The Application

-The application was initiated with Create React App.
-You can utilise the following scripts.

-### Available Scripts

-In the project directory, you can run:
+The following scripts are available:

 ### `npm start`